Course Outline

 - Key principles of information security

-- Confidentiality, integrity, availability (CIA)
+- Confidentiality, integrity, and availability (CIA)

 - Accountability, nonrepudiation, authenticity, privacy, secrecy, identification, resilience, and reliability